Milk skin: Cyprus

 In Cyprus, milk skin in called tsippa and is used as a filling for a pastry called tsippopitta (literally "milk-skin pie").

 France

 In France, a type of rice pudding called teurgoule employs an extreme version of lactoderm where the milk-containing dish is left to cook for many hours.

 India

-In West Bengal the upper part of milk is called Sor(দুধের সর), a Bengali word.
+The upper part of milk is also referred to as "kene" (ಕೆನೆ) in Kannada, Karnataka, "Aadai"(ஆடை) in Tamil, Tamil Nadu.
+There are various other regional references to milk skin too, like “saay” (साय) in Marathi, "malai"(मलाई) in Hindi, "paada"(പാൽപ്പാട) in Malayalam, "thari" in Ahirani, "meegada" in Telugu, "Baave" (pron: Baa-way) in Tulu (Coastal Karnataka), "chhali" in Bihar, Eastern UP & Jharkhand.
+In West Bengal,it is called Sor(দুধের সর), a Bengali word.
 Sarpuria and Sarbhaja are the two sweets of Krishnanagar, West Bengal.
-It is also referred to as "kene" (ಕೆನೆ) in Kannada, Karnataka, "Aadai"(ஆடை) in Tamil, Tamil Nadu.
-There are various other regional references to milk skin too, like “saay” (साय) in Marathi, "malai"(मलाई) in Hindi, "paada"(പാൽപ്പാട) in Malayalam, "thari" in Ahirani, "meegada" in Telugu, "Baave" (pron: Baa-way) in Tulu (Coastal Karnataka), "chhali" in Bihar, Eastern UP & Jharkhand.In West Bengal, it is known as "Sor" and often spread on slices of bread as a substitute for butter.
-However, "malai" actually means cream.
-The milk skin is sometimes confused with the layer of cream which rises to the top of whole, untoned, unhomogenised milk as it cools.
+It is also often spread on slices of bread, as a substitute for butter.